-The tread depth of R2 tires is approximately twice that of R1 tires.
-R2 tires also have the widest space between the lugs to allow mud to come off more easily.
-Widely spaced lugs can show additional wear and cause vibration problems when driving.
-R4 tires are most commonly used in road or hard terrain applications.
+Tread depth is one of the main differences between R1 and R2 tractor tires.
+R2 tires have a tread depth that is approximately twice that of R1 tires, and they also have the widest space between the lugs to allow mud to come off more easily.
+This can cause additional wear and vibration problems when driving.
+On the other hand, R4 tires are most commonly used in road or hard terrain applications.